 How Is A MHCP Different From A GP Referral?

-A GP Referral explains to us why you are being referred, what type of plan you are on (Initial, Review or Better Access) and the number of sessions you are eligible for with a psychologist (4, 6 or 10).
+A GP Referral explains to us why you are being referred, what type of treatment plan you are on (Initial, Review or Better Access) and the number of sessions you are eligible for with a psychologist (4, 6 or 10).

 The referral also includes details of your GP, their provider number and signature.
 Your MHCP is not valid without these.

 A Mental Health Care Plan features specific sections for the GP to fill out regarding your medical history and circumstances.
-It also specifies the Medicare item number, which tells your practitioner whether this is your initial plan or a review.
+It also specifies the Medicare item number, which tells your practitioner whether this is your initial mental health treatment plan or a review.
 It should be dated and signed by the GP.